 Most toddlers are eager to try to do anything “by myself,” so parents and caregivers may be able to encourage dressing skills by playing to this desire for independence.

 - Make sure clothes are age-appropriate: Small zippers or smooth, rounded buttons may be too frustrating for toddlers who are just starting to try to dress.
 Picking out easy-on, easy-off pieces of clothing can help boost your little one’s confidence.

-- Pick tomorrow’s clothes at bedtime: Invite Baby to pick out clothes for the next day the night before. he will be able to look forward to putting on his new shorts and favorite t-shirt, which can help jump-start the morning routine.
+- Pick tomorrow’s clothes at bedtime: Invite Baby to pick out clothes for the next day the night before. they will be able to look forward to putting on their new shorts and favorite t-shirt, which can help jump-start the morning routine.

-Learning to dress and undress is one of the earliest self-care skills toddlers learn, and while it may not be one you spend too much time thinking about in your adult life, it’s one that you use every day, and once Baby gets started, it’s one he will use every day, too!
-For now, though, he probably still needs your help for a little while.
+Learning to dress and undress is one of the earliest self-care skills toddlers learn, and while it may not be one you spend too much time thinking about in your adult life, it’s one that you use every day, and once Baby gets started, it’s one they will use every day, too!
+For now, though, they probably still need your help for a little while.

 - “Hand and Finger Skills of Your Preschooler.”
 Caring for Your Baby and Young Child: Birth to Age 5 HealthyChildren.org.
 American Academy of Pediatrics.
 11/21/2015 https://www.healthychildren.org/English/ages-stages/preschool/Pages/Hand-and-Finger-Skills-of-Your-Preschooler.aspx

 - Charlina Stewart.
 “Teaching Your Preschooler to Dress Himself.”
 Education.com.
 Education.com.
 8/27/13. https://www.education.com/magazine/article/teaching-child-dress/